Alexander Home, 5th Lord Home: Civil war and imprisonment

 At first Alexander supported Regent Moray against Mary, Queen of Scots at the battle of Langside and in the Scottish civil war.
 Moray gave him the Commendatorship of Arbroath.

 In March 1569 Regent Moray went to Liddesdale to punish the border people.
 Moray was accompanied by Lord Home, Ker of Cessford, Ker of Ferniehirst, and Scot of Buccleuch and 4000 men.
 After holding unsatisfactory talks with the local leaders, "the best of the surname men", Moray burned the farmsteads in Liddesdale, and did not leave one house standing.
 He stayed at Mangerton, then had the house blown up with gunpowder and returned to Jedburgh.

 In December 1571 Regent Mar blamed his wife Agnes Gray Lady Home, for his revolt and as a supporter of Elizabeth's rebels, now fugitives from the Rising of the North.
 Lord Home changed sides and joined the garrison loyal to Mary in Edinburgh Castle.
 He was imprisoned when the castle fell in May 1573 to an English force led by William Drury in May 1573.

 Agnes Gray, Lady Home, had loaned the commander of the castle, William Kirkcaldy of Grange £600 Scots to help pay the garrison.
 As security Kirkcaldy gave her fifteen diamonds and a pearl necklace from the jewels of Mary, Queen of Scots.
 She had to surrender these jewels without payment to the Privy Council at Holyrood House on 4 July 1573.
 The necklace was described as "a carcan of gold and perll, the gold annamalit (enamelled) reid the string grene".

 In June 1574 Agnes Gray wrote a long letter to Queen Elizabeth, who had written to Regent Morton in her husband's favour.
 She wanted to offer redress for previous actions that had offended Elizabeth, such as receiving her rebels including Leonard Dacre, whose father had been a friend to her husband's father.
 She hoped Elizabeth could tell her what to do to please Regent Morton.
 The English ambassador Henry Killigrew discussed removing cannon from Hume Castle, requiring a manifest from Lady Home or her husband, a condemned prisoner.
-There was controversy over whether some guns belonged to the earl, the crown of Scotland, or the Laird of Restalrig.
+There was controversy over whether some guns belonged to Hume, the crown of Scotland, or the Laird of Restalrig.
 Agnes gave him a memorandum of the cannon at Hume in September 1574.